Vatscode/Vatscode/README.md

 - 👋 Hi, I’m @Vatscode
-- 👀 I’m interested in Fullstack Development
+- 👀 I like to build software products
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m interested in fullstack development and WEB3
 - 📫 Connect with me on Linkedin